Homewood Undergraduate Alcohol Policies

 Note: The Sanctions and Corrective Actions described in this section apply beyond the confines of this Policy to all students, whether on or off-campus when they are found in violation of Student Life alcohol policies This section further clarifies the sanctions listed in the Student Conduct Code.

 The University has adopted a progressive sanctioning process for student conduct code violations and this Policy is in accordance with that process.
-Depending on the nature of the alcohol policy violations, students may be required to participate in a mandatory meeting with staff member(s) from Homewood Student Life and/or Residence Life.
+Depending on the nature of the alcohol policy violations, students may be required to participate in a mandatory meeting with a staff member(s) from Homewood Student Life and/or Residence Life.
 The sanctions below apply to violations of all applicable alcohol policies, including this Policy.
 The University reserves the right, at its discretion, to impose more stringent or different sanctions depending on the facts and circumstances of a particular case.
 Further, consistent with the student conduct process, this Policy does not limit the University’s authority to impose disciplinary sanctions, up to and including expulsion, in cases where a student is charged with violating student conduct policy and/or other University policy in addition to a violation of this Policy.
 Violations of this Policy will be addressed through the Student Conduct Code disciplinary procedures.

 1st Minor Alcohol Violation